AdobeDocs/commerce-testing/src/pages/guide/integration/index.md

   - test
 ---

-Integration tests require the Magento runtime environment, so they need a little preparation before they can be executed.
+Integration tests require the Commerce runtime environment, so they need a little preparation before they can be executed.
 After preparing the system, you can execute tests using the command line interface or within an IDE like PhpStorm.

 ## Set up the integration test framework